PengNi/ccsmeth/README.rst

 ----------
 more robust operation for MM/ML tags

-update the call_mods model, use shared params for both rnn and attention
+update the call_mods model (v1 to v2), use shared params for both rnn and attention

+update aggregate model (v2 to v2p)

 v0.3.2